kdl-org/kdl4j/README.md

 The `KdlPrinter` class allows printing a KDL document to a `String`, a `Writer`, an `OutputStream` or to a file.
 By default, it:

+- uses KDL 2.0 syntax
 - prints one character tabulation for each indentation level
+- uses _line feed_ as the newline character
 - does not print node separators (`;`)
 - does not print braces for nodes without children
 - prints arguments and properties with null value
+- prints all duplicate properties
+- prints properties in the declaration order
 - uses `E` as the exponent character in decimal values
 - does not print quotes around identifiers